nhoffman/pymenu/README.rst

 Menu
 ====

-Creates a simple, interactive text-based user interface
+Creates a simple, interactive text-based user interface based on the configuration of an instance of ``optparse.OptionParser``

 Installation
 ------------